isabelc/WooCommerce-Show-Attributes/readme.txt

 For each attribute that you want to display, you must check the box for “Visible on the product page.”
 So, you can use that setting to show some attributes.
 Leave the box unchecked for the attributes that you do not want to show.

+= Why are my custom attributes NOT showing up? =

+For each attribute that you want to display, you must check the box for “Visible on the product page.”
+If you leave that box unchecked, that attribute will not be shown by this plugin.

+= Can I show the product weight and/or dimensions above the Add to Cart button?

+Yes, since version 1.4.0.

 = How do I hide the attribute labels and only show the values? =